nathonfowlie/education.aws.developer_associate/_pages/elb.md

 - Client indicates which hostname of the target server it should connect to during the SSL handshake.
 - Only available on ALB, NLB and Cloudfront.
 - Doesn't work on CLB.

-## ELB Connection Draining

-- Called "connection draining" on CLB.
-- Call "deregistration delay" on ALB and NLB.
-- Is the time to complete in-flight requests while the instance is being de-registered or is unhealthy.
-- Stops sending new requests to the instance which is de-registering.
-- De-registration delay is 300sec by default.
-- De-registration delay can be anything from 1 to 3600 seconds.
-- Default de-registration delay is 300 seconds.
-- De-registration delay can be set to 0 (disabled).
-- Use low value if requests are short.